Raven Software: Activision

 The company was independent until 1997, when it was acquired by Activision for $12 million.
 They were still collaborating with id Software but at the same time developed other titles as well such as Soldier of Fortune in 2000, Star Wars Jedi Knight: Jedi Academy in 2003, X-Men Legends in 2004 and many more.

-In August 2009, following poor performance and possible over-budget of Wolfenstein, the company made a major layoff of 30 to 35 staff, leaving two development teams.
+In August 2009, following poor performance and a possible over-budget of Wolfenstein, the company made a major layoff of 30 to 35 staff, leaving two development teams.
 This was reduced to one after more layoffs in October 2010, after delays with Singularity; as many as 40 staff were released.
 Following the layoffs and after id Software was bought over by ZeniMax Media, Raven has since become a primary developer for the Call of Duty series.
 By July 2021, Raven Software had grown to roughly 350 employees.

 In December 2021, Activision did not renew the contract of several members of the quality assurance (QA) department that were contract employees.
 One of the associate managers said that "valuable members" were fired although they "were promised, for months, that Activision was working towards a pay restructure to increase their wages".
 Following these firings as well as other controversies involving Activision Blizzard, a strike has been initiated.
 On January 21, 2022, Raven's QA team formed a union named the Game Workers Alliance with Communications Workers of America.

 In May 2022, workers of the Raven QA team voted to unionize with a count of 19 – 2 in favor.
 In June 2022 Activision Blizzard CEO Bobby Kotick stated that the company would recognize the union and begin negotiations with it.
 Following the Raven QA team's successful unionization, the 20-member QA team of Blizzard Albany announced a unionization drive in July 2022 as GWA Albany.
 The vote passed (14–0), forming the second union at an Activision Blizzard subsidiary.

 On March 8, 2024, 600 QA testers at three Activision studios in Austin, Texas, Eden Prairie, Minnesota and El Segundo, California joined Raven and Blizzard's unionizations to form the union "Activision Quality Assurance United-CWA" and voted to unionize (390–8) in favor, making it the largest video game union in the United States.
-Following Microsoft acquisition of Activision Blizzard, who included Raven Software, the company voluntarily recognized the union.
+Following Microsoft acquisition of Activision Blizzard, which included Raven Software, the company voluntarily recognized the union.

+In April 2026, Brian Raffel retired from Raven Software after more than 36 years with the studio, having served as its vice president since its founding and as studio head since 1997, a role he shared with David Pellas from 2024.